Searching for a Looker, Performer or a Swagger? Best Bikes Under 1.5 Lakh which will make you Hungry for more Power

 This is what I was talking about, a Royal Enfield Classic 350 or Thunderbird 350 can also be a choice.
 Wait, I know, people love these bikes, especially Classic 350 but due to increased price, these bikes do not come under 1.5 lakh mark.

 Classic 350 is a new age Bullet.
-Bikes look fresh and come in various color and theme options.
-My personal favorite is Airborne Blue.
+Bikes look fresh and come in various colour and theme options.
+My personal favourite is the Airborne Blue.
 Thunderbird 350 derives its power from the same 346cc engine and has what it takes to cover longer distances.

 I did not include Yamaha MT-15 in this list because for me MT-15 is overpriced for what it offers.
 Striping the MT-15 with all its exclusivities and then pricing it at such a steep price is not a good idea.
 It is better to buy Yamaha FZ25 instead of MT-15 as FZ25 got similar looks and 5 Nm extra torque.
 With this, I shall end this list of Top 5 Bikes under 1.5 Lakh you can buy in India in 2019.
 Do share your views in the comments section below and let me know what you’ve got in your minds.